 Colmont Castle

-Colmont Castle, locally known as Kasteel Colmont, lies south of the village of Kolmont, in the province of Limburg in the Flemish region in Belgium.
+Colmont Castle, locally known as Kasteel Colmont or Burcht van Kolmont, lies south of the village of Kolmont, in the province of Limburg in the Flemish region in Belgium.

-Colmont Castle was probably built somewhere during the 11th century.
-It was built to defend the southern border of the county of Loon.
-It was besieged in 1180 by the troops of the Prince-bishop of Liège.
-The castle stayed in the hands of the Counts of Loon until 1206 when ownership transferred to the Dukes of Brabant.
-During the next two centuries the castle was abandoned and it slowly deteriorated.
+Colmont Castle was probably built sometime during the 11th century.
+It was constructed to defend the southern border of the county of Loon.
+The castle was besieged in 1180 by troops of the Prince-bishop of Liège.
+It remained in the hands of the Counts of Loon until 1206, when ownership was transferred to the Dukes of Brabant.
+Over the next two centuries, the castle was abandoned and gradually deteriorated.

-In 1488 however, the castle was made defensible again by Everard van der Marck who opposed against the power of the Prince-bishop; Jan van Horne.
-This caused the castle to be sieged again in 1489.
-After only a couple of days the walls were breached and the castle's garrison had to surrender.
-In 1490 the Prince-bishop ordered the castle to be dismantled.
-And in 1499 the council of the nearby town of Tongeren ordered the demolition of the remaining walls and used its stones to repair the city walls.
+However, in 1488, the castle was reinforced by Everard van der Marck, who opposed the power of the Prince-bishop, Jan van Horne.
+This led to the castle being besieged again in 1489.
+After just a few days, the walls were breached, and the castle's garrison surrendered.
+In 1490, the Prince-Bishop ordered the castle dismantled.
+Then, in 1499, the council of the nearby town of Tongeren ordered the remaining walls demolished and had their stones used to repair the town's own walls.

-Colmont Castle is situated on a natural elevation in the landscape, which has been raised further to form a motte.
-The former entrance of the castle was situated at its north side.
-It had an oval bailey surrounded by a defensive wall.
-The keep was ten-sided with a circumference of 47 meters.
-Originally it would have stood to a height of 18 to 24 meters but now only 12 meters remain.
+Colmont Castle sits on a natural elevation in the landscape, which has been raised further to form a motte.
+The former entrance was on its north side.
+It had an oval-shaped bailey surrounded by a defensive wall.
+The keep was ten-sided, with a circumference of 47 meters.
+Originally, it stood about 18 to 24 meters high, but now only 12 meters remain.

-This is ruin is an adventure to explore, because it's quite a strenuous up-hill hike to reach it and it feels like a discovery.
-The bailey is only recognizable by the earthen walls surrounding it, underneath which wall fragments must still remain.
-The entrance to the keep is firmly barricaded by a makeshift log door.
+This ruin is an adventure to explore.
+The bailey is only recognizable by the earthen walls surrounding it, beneath which wall fragments likely still remain.
+During my first visit in 2004, the entrance to the keep was firmly barricaded by a makeshift log door.

-However, the entire castle site is off limits because the site is a nature reserve and a badger habitat.
-If you do attempt to visit, do so during fall or winter because otherwise everything is overgrown with nettles.
-And that you're not the only 'tourist' to visit these ruins is apparent from the many, 19th century, inscriptions in the outer, sandstone walls of the keep.
+However, the entire castle site is off-limits because it is a nature reserve and a badger habitat.
+If you do attempt to visit, do so in the fall or winter, since otherwise everything is overrun with nettles.
+It’s also clear that you are not the only 'tourist' to visit these ruins, as evidenced by the many 19th-century inscriptions on the outer sandstone walls of the keep.

 The second set of pictures below is from 2021.
-Apparently the site has been cleared of undergrowth and some trees, very nice.
+Apparently, the site has been cleared of undergrowth and some trees, which looks very nice.

 Gallery